By Patricia J. Malin

 MVHS recently invited the media to view a “mock up” of a typical patient room in the new hospital.

 MVHS announced earlier this year that it is getting additional funding from The Community Foundation of Herkimer & Oneida Counties, a local nonprofit agency, to aid MVHS in acquiring property from 23 business owners located in the proposed hospital’s downtown footprint.
+Some space might be available as some feel the need to prepare for selling a small business.

 There are 40 businesses in the downtown area where MVHS wants to build its facility, but only 23 of those businesses are active.
 The city owns the 17 remaining structures, most of which are vacant and dilapidated.